 9. How much money will I get from the 2021 Child Tax Credit?
 When will I get the payments?

 The 2021 CTC is worth up to $3,600 for children under six and up to $3,000 for children ages 6-17.
-Half the credit will be delivered through monthly payments in 2021.
-You can get the remaining half when you file a tax return in 2022.
+Half the credit was delivered through monthly payments in 2021.
+The remaining half will be delivered when you file a tax return in 2022.

 Example: Catlin has a 12-year-old daughter and 3-year-old son and earned $12,000 in 2020.
 When he filed his 2020 tax return (which you file in 2021), he claimed the current CTC and received a total of $1,425 in 2021.
 Because of the new rule changes to the CTC, when he files his 2021 tax return (which you file in 2022), his CTC will be worth $6,600.
-Through the advance payments, he will start receiving half of his new credit in 2021 ($3,300) in monthly payments from the IRS between July and December 2021.
-He will claim the remaining amount when he files his tax return in 2022.
+Through the advance payments, he started receiving half of his new credit in 2021 ($3,300) in monthly payments from the IRS between July and December 2021.
+He claimed the remaining amount when he filed his tax return in 2022.

 Advance payments started in July 2021 and end December 2021.
-If you haven’t received your payments by now, you can get the full amount of your CTC by filing a 2021 tax return (which you file in 2022).
+If you didn’t receive your payments, you can get the full amount of your CTC by filing a 2021 tax return (which you file in 2022).
 Click here for free tax filing services.

 Your 2020 tax return